Small Farmer Grant

 The total grant request must not exceed $5,000.

 A panel composed of County Staff will score the applications based on the quality of responses per the scoring criteria.
 The panel’s scores will be averaged to a final total project score.
-A maximum score of 40 points is possible.
-The panel will prioritize awarding the full amount requested, but if multiple, qualified applications are received with the same average score, partial funding may be suggested to the Board of County Commissioners depending upon the availability of County funds.
+A maximum score of 50 points (up to 40 points from priority areas, 5 points for first-time applicants, and five points for an applicant having a UF-IFAS Agricultural Extension Farm Plan) is possible.
+The panel will prioritize awarding the full amount requested, but if multiple qualified applications are received with the same average score, partial funding may be suggested to the Board of County Commissioners, depending upon the availability of County funds.

 These highest ranked proposals will be submitted for Board consideration for award at earliest available meeting.